lukecdavidson/rpi-alarm-clock/README.md

 ## Timer
 A timer file is also provided for convenience.
 May be useful so monitoring is automatically started every night at a certain time.

+## Troubleshooting
+Review the `oncall-monitor` service status and logs: `systemctl --user status oncall-monitor` If there is issues with playing the sound file, try playing it directly with aplay: `aplay -r 48000 "$soundfile" 2> /dev/null`